-Climate activists protest at 2 German airports, causing numerous flight cancelations
+Climate activists block runways at 2 German airports, causing numerous flight cancelations

-BERLIN (AP) — Climate activists protested at two German airports early Thursday, causing numerous flights to be canceled during the peak holiday travel period.
+BERLIN (AP) — Climate activists blocked a runway at Hamburg airport early Thursday, causing numerous flights to be canceled on the first day of the school vacation in the north German city.

-The group Last Generation said several of its members entered the grounds of Hamburg airport around 6 a.m. and glued themselves to the runway.
-Thursday is the first day of school vacation in the northern state.
+The group Last Generation said several of its members entered the grounds of Hamburg airport around 6 a.m.
+(0400 GMT) and glued themselves to the runway.

 “It can’t yet be predicted when operations can resume,” the airport operators said.
 “According to current information about a dozen flights have had to be canceled.
 Further cancelations and diversions aren’t ruled out.”